 Message from the Principal

-Welcome to Peninsula High School (P.H.S).
-We have a rich history of serving students from San Mateo Union High School District who are off-track for graduation.
+Welcome to Peninsula High School (PHS).
+We have a rich history of serving students from San Mateo Union High School District (SMUHSD) who are off-track for graduation and providing quality education programs.
 At Peninsula, we focus on getting our students “back on track.”
-Our school is setup to accommodate our students’ academic and social needs.
-For many of our students, 2018 is a great time to renew their goals and educational aspirations and to take advantage of all of our academic and social supports.
+Our school is set up to accommodate our students’ academic and social needs.
+For many of our students, this is a time of uncertainty with the impact of COVID19.
+We believe it is a great time for students to renew their goals and educational aspirations and to take advantage of all of our academic and social support whether learning is remote or in a physical classroom.
 At Peninsula, regardless of what program you are in, we treat everyone like family and take care of our own.
 Every day you will be provided the coaching for academics, personal, life skills, and future careers.
-Students will feel more connected to their instructors and provided the opportunity to ask more questions because of our reduced class sizes.
-Our staff is trained in providing the very best in alternative education, through a combination of teacher led direct instruction and online learning.
+While the pandemic impacted us differently throughout each day, week, or month, it is important that students take advantage of the social-emotional supports we are providing.
+Our students will feel more connected to their instructors and provided the opportunity to ask more questions.
+Our staff is trained in providing the very best in differentiated education.
+Through a combination of teacher-led direct instruction, diverse Canvas activities, breakout room activities, and academic/social emotional support, the Puma Family is here to provide a well-rounded and supportive academic education.
 Our focus is to give our students’ the skills they need to be successful in post-secondary life.
 Together, we are going to create the right plan for everyone to succeed.
 We are looking forward to bringing out renewed energy and drive in our students.

 The post-secondary pathways we emphasize are:

 - Community college and transfer to a university

 - Work Force